liferay/liferay-docs/en/user/articles-dxp/140-workflow/06-workflow-metrics-reports.markdown

 ## Completion Velocity

 A line chart shows you the completion rate for the workflow process.
+The default display shows the number of completed workflow instances per day, for the last 30 days.

 ![Figure 3: View the completion rate of items in a workflow process over time.](../../images/workflow-reports-completion-velocity.png)

 The overall completion rate for the time period is displayed in the top right corner of the chart (as _inst/timeUnit_), while the trend-line is presented in the chart body.
-Both are updated when you select a new time period, and the time unit is selectable, depending on the time period you're measuring:
+The overall metric and the chart body updated when you select a new time period, and the time unit changes depending on the total time period you're measuring.
+For some of the longer durations, the time unit is
+configurable:

 Today
 : Calculate _Inst/Hour_ from _00:00_, or _12:00 AM_, of the current day until the